-- 1. Park the tractor on a smooth, level surface such as a concrete floor.
-Disengage the PTO, engage the parking brake, turn off the engine, and remove the ignition key. - 2.
-Lower the mower deck to its lowest cutting position and remove the mower deck guards. - 3.
-44" Models: Using a 1/2" breaker bar, place the square end in the square hole located in the end of the idler arm (A, Figures 37).
-Carefully rotate the breaker bar clockwise, which will relieve the tension on the belt exerted from the idler arm. - 3.
-52" Models: Using a 1/2" breaker bar, place the square end in the square hole located in the end of the idler arm (A, Figures 37).
-Carefully rotate the breaker bar counter-clockwise, which will relieve the tension on the belt exerted from the idler arm.
+- Park the tractor on a smooth, level surface such as a concrete floor.
+Disengage the PTO, engage the parking brake, turn off the engine, and remove the ignition key. - Using a 1/2" breaker bar, place the square end in the square hole located in the end of the idler arm (A, Figures 44).
+Carefully rotate the breaker bar counter-clockwise, which will relieve the tension on the belt exerted from the idler arm. - Slide the drive belt over the edge of the stationary idler pulley (B).
+Carefully release the tension on the breaker bar until the idler arm stops against the center spindle pulley.